A Brief History of Lindt Chocolate

 Having done this, he decreed they should become known as Lindt & Sprüngli.
-Laying a strong foundation that would enable the company to grow steadily for many years to come.
+Laying a strong base that would enable the company to grow steadily for many years to come.

 All of which were integrated into the company as wholly owned subsidiaries.
 As a result of this Lindt & Sprüngli now is one of the largest chocolate companies in the world.
 Running one factory each in Switzerland, Germany, France, Italy, Austria and the USA.

-Lindt Chocolate of course is best known now for its amazing silky smooth tasting chocolate.
-Along with its signature Gold Bunny the company produces a range of Lindt Blocks.
+Lindt Chocolate of course is best known now for its silky smooth tasting chocolate.
+Along with its signature Gold Bunny the company makes a range of Lindt Excellence Blocks.

 A type of chocolate that is characterized by a hard chocolate shell and a smooth chocolate filling, the company originally introduced the Lindor range as a truffle ball in 1955.

-However the product is now available in a wide range of flavours, as both a ball and a block.
+However the product now comes in a wide range of flavours.
+As both a ball and a block.
 Each of which has its own distinctive packaging or wrapper.

-The Lindor Balls in particular are extremely popular amongst couples for bombonieres or lolly buffets at their wedding.
+The Lindor Balls are very popular for bombonieres or lolly buffets at their wedding.